 Dr. Davidson holds degrees from DePauw University and the University of Texas.
 In 2013 he as named a Distinguished Alumnus of DePauw University and in 2014 was awarded, by DePauw, the award for Outstanding Achievement in Creative and Performing Arts.
 Recently he began a three-year term as a member of the DePauw Centers Advisory Board.

 Ian also serves as a Fulbright Senior Specialist with the United States Department of State.
-In 2013 and 2014 he travelled to Tanzania to work with students and faculty at Tumaini University in Usa River.
+In 2013 and 2014 he traveled to Tanzania to work with students and faculty at Tumaini University in Usa River.

 Ian teaches at Texas State University, where he holds the dual ranks of Regents' Professor and University Distinguished Professor.